Adavid199/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 ## Exercises and results
 *What exercises did you complete.
 What results.
+Screen shots and notes*

+To document the exercises you performed (e.g., programming GPIO pins, building traffic light flows, testing WiringPi scripts).

+To record the results of those exercises (e.g., LEDs switching correctly, timing sequences working, GPIO responding to input/output).To include screenshots of your Raspberry Pi or CPUlator outputs as proof of completion.

+To add notes and reflections that explain what happened, what you observed, and how it connects to the theory.

+Installing Node-RED on Raspberry Pi

+Accepting default configuration scripts and enabling GPIO library.

+Traffic Light Switching Flow

+Using inject nodes to control LED timing (15-second sequence).

+Synchronizing northbound and southbound traffic lights with delay nodes.WiringPi Test Scripts

+Running input/output tests to confirm GPIO pin control.

+Gertboard Setup

+Wiring LEDs and testing with simplified schematics.

+Node-RED successfully controlled LEDs in the correct traffic light sequence.

+Delay nodes kept timing synchronized without drift.

+WiringPi scripts confirmed GPIO pins could be toggled between input/output states.

+Screenshots of Node-RED flows and terminal outputs validated the experiments.This section provides evidence of hands-on learning.

+Screenshots and notes make your record credible and traceable.

+Documenting results helps you reflect on what worked, what didn’t, and why.

+It bridges the gap between abstract CPU architecture and real-world device control.

-Screen shots and notes* INSTALL NODE RED ON RASPBERRY PI
+INSTALL NODE RED ON RASPBERRY PI
 This will show you how to a scprit to install NODE RED Accept the default for the configuration scripts